 It is no secret to us that Nicki Minaj is a fan of the long hair trend and the ringleader behind it.
 We first saw her rocking an astonishing 60-inch weave earlier this year at Paris Fashion Week.
-Her daring hair and outfit combos were the topic of discussion all fashion week.
+Her daring hair and outfit combos were the topics of discussion all fashion week.

 She took the long hair trend a step further in the new music video “Motorsport”.
 She rocked long pink braids showing that the long hair trend is not limited to weaves and ponytails.

 And of course with Cardi B. and Nicki Minaj being the trendsetters that they are others are following suit.
 The two rappers are not only influential in music but hair as well.
-They Frequently change up their hairstyles and their fans, and followers take notice.
+They frequently change up their hairstyles and their fans, and followers take notice.